siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 So the strict derivation is this:

-- the merge itself gives the mean density $2u_0$ on the common extent $V$,
+- the merge itself gives the mean density $2u_{\mathrm{independent}}$ on the common extent $V$,
-- the exact local amplitude algebra gives the stronger readout $4u_0$,
+- the exact local field algebra gives the stronger local readout $4u_{\mathrm{independent}}$,
-- and if that stronger value is read as the realized density of a bounded occupied region carrying the full merged energy, then the occupied region must have measure $V/2$.
+- and if that stronger value is read as the realized density of a bounded region carrying the full merged energy, then the realized region must have measure $V/2$.

-What algebra alone does not supply is the dynamical agent that would make the realized occupied region take that smaller value.
+What algebra alone does not supply is the dynamical agent that would make the realized region take that smaller value.
 The proposed agent here is the tangential closure stress of the same self-refracting flow.
 Coherent overlap reinforces the closure-carrying tangential sectors, and that reinforced closure is the proposed physical reading of the algebraic concentration just derived.

 ## Effective-medium summary